zacwitte/foursquare2-python/README.rst

-| Copyright 2009 `John Wiseman`_
+| Copyright 2011 `Zac Witte`_
 | Covered by the MIT License, see `LICENSE.txt`_.
+| Ported from the foursquare-python module by `John Wiseman`_

 foursquare
 ==========

 This Python module lets you access the `foursquare API`_.
-It supports unauthenticated access, `basic HTTP authentication`_, and `OAuth`_ authorization.
+It supports unauthenticated access (with API key) and `OAuth`_ authorization.
 This code is based on a `similar module for Fire Eagle`_ made by Steve Marshall.

-It supports all the v1 foursquare API methods as of 2009-12-17.
+It supports all the v2 foursquare API methods as of 2011-08-16, although any POST actions are untested and may need further development.

-This module requires Leah Culver's oauth module, `oauth.py`_.

 Foursquare API method names are the same in Python, except for methods like ``friend/requests``, which are translated to names like